The 2020 Annual Homeless Assessment Report (AHAR) to Congress.

 More than two-thirds of all people experiencing homelessness were in households with only adults (70%)

-There is No One Main Cause of Homelessness because every Person's Needs, Circumstances, and Challenges are Different.
-There is no collective template to end a person's homelessness, as we believe that homeless is a result or effect of underlying impairments.
+There is no single universal template to end a person's homelessness, as we believe that homeless is a result or effect of underlying impairments.
 We believe a person's homelessness has a root cause, which has produced barriers that must be accurately assessed, analyzed, and addressed/treated accordingly.
-We believe in Trauma-Informed Care with a focus on Motivational Strategies and Techniques that will Ultimately Fill Individual Needs.
+We believe in Trauma-Informed Care with a focus on motivational strategies/techniques that will fill individual needs and ultimately support/enable housing stability.

 As any other form of deeply distressed or disturbing event, Homelessness is a Traumatic Experience that demands a "Trauma-Informed Model of Care."
 We acknowledge the "Housing First" model or approach as stabilization, but not an all-inclusive first step for every individual experiencing homelessness.
 Additionally, we believe addressing individual needs and barriers (Trauma-Informed Care) is the foundational premise of homeless recovery and the ability to maintain stable housing.